-It is noted that after PRN08 was decommissioned on 30th October, there was no healthy satellite in slot A3 of the baseline constellation.
-If this is taken as an outage for availability assessment this adds an extra 1497 hrs to the scheduled baseline outage, and leads to an overall availably of 97.07%.
+It is noted that after PRN08 was decommissioned on 30th October, there was no healthy satellite in slot A3 of the baseline constellation until 28th January when PRN30 was allocated this slot.
+If the period 1st to 28th January is taken as an outage for availability assessment this adds an extra 648 hrs to the scheduled baseline outage, and leads to an overall availability of 98.7% for the baseline constellation.